 Capture Market Requirements

 Understanding and capturing the requirements needed to solve the problem is the purpose of an MRD (market requirements document).
-Companies who keep a pulse on the market and take a customer-centric approach create MRDs.
-Product centric companies who build a feature before understanding the problem and typically take the “if we build it, they will come” approach often skip this important step.
+Companies that keep a pulse on the market and take a customer-centric approach create MRDs.
+Product-centric companies that build a feature before understanding the problem and typically take the “if we build it, they will come” approach often skip this important step.

 An MRD can serve as the first step in bringing an innovative idea to life.
 The MRD reveals the information necessary to create an innovative solution to the problem.
 If we take each word on its own merit, we can gain some insight into an MRD.

-Gather Market Requirements to Define New Products and Services
+Gather Market Requirements to Define New Products and Services, customer, customer-centric

 Use Market Requirements to Develop New Products and Services

-Requirement is something that is required; a necessity.
+A requirement is something that is required; a necessity.
 Something obligatory; a prerequisite.
-In the world of products solving problems, a requirement identifies a capability, characteristic, or quality factor of a problem that solution must meet.
-These requirements can be functional (observable capabilities of the solution that is needed by the user to address the problem), performance (capacity, speed, integration, compliance, etc.) and/or non-functional (customization, implementation, compatibility).
+In the world of products solving problems, a requirement identifies a capability, characteristic, or quality factor of a problem that the solution must meet.
+These requirements can be functional (observable capabilities of the solution that are needed by the user to address the problem), performance (capacity, speed, integration, compliance, etc.), and/or non-functional (customization, implementation, compatibility).
 A well-crafted MRD conveys the context of and a scenario for the problem and the requirements to solve it.

 Innovation is the key to long-term growth